 Robert Hass is a poet, translator and essayist.
-In 2017, HarperCollins published his most recent book of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry.
-His other books include his book of prose, What Light Can Do: Essays 1985-2010 (Ecco/HarperCollins); his selected poems, The Apple Trees at Olema (Ecco/HarperCollins); Time and Materials (Ecco/ HarperCollins), which was awarded the Pulitzer Prize and the National Book Award; and his edition of Walt Whitman’s Song of Myself and Other Poems (Counterpoint).
+His most recent books include a new collection of poems, Summer Snow (Ecco/HarperCollins), and a collection of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry (HarperCollilns).
+His other books include his book of prose, What Light Can Do: Essays 1985-2010; his selected poems, The Apple Trees at Olema; Time and Materials, which was awarded the Pulitzer Prize and the National Book Award; and his edition of Walt Whitman’s Song of Myself and Other Poems.
 His other books of poetry include Sun Under Wood: New Poems, Human Wishes, Praise, and Field Guide.
 He has also co-translated many volumes of the poetry of Czeslaw Milosz and is the author or editor of several other collections of essays and translations, including The Essential Haiku: Versions of Basho, Buson, and Issa; Twentieth Century Pleasures: Prose on Poetry; and Now & Then: The Poet’s Choice Columns 1996-2000.
 He served as Poet Laureate of the United States from 1995 to 1997.
-Awarded a MacArthur Fellowship and, twice, the National Book Critics Circle Award, he is a professor of English at UC Berkeley. www.barclayagency.com.
+Awarded a MacArthur Fellowship and, twice, the National Book Critics Circle Award, he is a professor of English at UC Berkeley.